vdizengremel/javascript-developer-test/README.md

 ## Solution
 ### Design choices
 #### Code structure
 Code is in `src` folder.
-I separated, in different layers/folders, logic from technical stuff such as fetching data or interacting with console.
+I separated, in different layers/folders, logic from technical stuff such as fetching data or interacting with console (like in hexagonal architecture or clean architecture).

 `src` folder contains:
 - `entrypoint`: contains the code interacting with user.
 Here it is the part of code responsible to read command line argument and display results.